bokeh/bokeh/sphinx/source/docs/installation.rst

     ``CustomJS`` implementations in CoffeeScript or TypeScript.

 Pandas
-    Not strictly necessary for any particular feature, but some usage is simpler when using Pandas e.g. Pandas DataFrames will be converted automatically to Bokeh data sources by glyph functions.
+    Necessary for the `hexbin` function.
+Additionally, some usage is simplified by using Pandas e.g. Pandas DataFrames will be converted automatically to Bokeh data sources by glyph functions.

 psutil
     Necessary to enable detailed memory logging in the Bokeh server.

+NetworkX
+    Necessary to use the `from_networkx` function to generate Bokeh graph renderers directly from NetworkX data.

-Selenium, PhantomJS, Pillow
+Selenium, PhantomJS
     Necessary for :ref:`userguide_export` to PNG and SVG images.

 Sphinx